Justin Constantine defied the odds when he made it home from Iraq.

 Before Constantine could react, a second shot hit behind his ear and exploded out his mouth.

 "The Marines thought I had been killed," he said.

 He credits the Marines and corpsman in the field with saving his life.
 They put him back in a vehicle and drove 70 mph though terrain laden with improvised explosive devices to get him to an aid station, where they operated on him.
 Within days he was moved to Germany and from there to the Walter Reed National Military Medical Center in Bethesda, Maryland.

-Now, after celebrating his ninth annual "alive day," Constantine is on a new mission.
-A motivational speaker, he wants to get Americans thinking about how they talk to wounded warriors with physical and invisible wounds.
+Now, after celebrating his ninth annual "alive day," Constantine, a motivational speaker who recently gave a TED Talk, is on a new mission.
+A , amotivational speaker, hHe wants to get Americans thinking about how they talk to wounded warriors with physical and invisible wounds.